-4 Students may take prerequisite courses at IUB but must complete this degree on another IU campus.

-$^{^{5}}$ Associate degree only.
+- 4 Students may take prerequisite courses at IUB but must complete this degree on another IU campus. - 5 Associate degree only. - 6 Labor Studies is being reorganized.
+If you have questions, consult with your advisor.

 What English Composition Course Should I Take?